OleksandrNykoliak/pbc_website/static/fonts/TikTokSans/README.txt

 If your app fully supports variable fonts, you can now pick intermediate styles that aren’t available as static fonts.
-Not all apps support variable fonts, and in those cases you can use the static font files for TikTok Sans: static/TikTokSans_Condensed-Light.ttf static/TikTokSans_Condensed-Regular.ttf static/TikTokSans_Condensed-Medium.ttf
+Not all apps support variable fonts, and in those cases you can use the static font files for e-Ukraine Head: static/TikTokSans_Condensed-Light.ttf static/TikTokSans_Condensed-Regular.ttf static/TikTokSans_Condensed-Medium.ttf